ibm-cloud-docs/Cloudant/offerings/learning-center.md

 An index is a secondary data structure built from the document list.
 It contains data sorted by the fields you specify e.g. books sorted by date and title.
 If you perform a query asking for data matching a document's date & title, the indexed data structure can be used to speed up the query process: instead of scanning through every document in turn, Cloudant can jump to the relevant part of the index (say, the section on 20th century books) and retrieve the data much more quickly.

-There are two types of Cloudant Query indexes: type=json & type=text, which are backed by two underlying indexing technologies we'll meet in subsequent parts of this course.
+There are two types of Cloudant Query indexes: type=json and type=text, which are backed by two underlying indexing technologies we'll meet in subsequent parts of this course.

 An index is defined by POSTing some JSON to a database's _index endpoint.